Important! Bring your own system configured according to these instructions!

 A properly configured system is required to fully participate in this course.
 If you do not carefully read and follow these instructions, you will likely leave the class unsatisfied because you will not be able to participate in hands-on exercises that are essential to this course.
 Therefore, we strongly urge you to arrive with a system meeting all the requirements specified for the course.

-CRITICAL NOTE: Apple systems using the M1 processor cannot perform the necessary virtualization at this time and cannot be used for this course.
+CRITICAL NOTE: Apple systems using ARM processors (M1, M2, etc.) cannot perform the necessary virtualization functionality and therefore cannot in any way be used for this course.

 It is imperative that you back-up your system before class and it is also strongly advised that you do not bring a system storing any sensitive data.

 - CPU: Your system's processor must be a 64-bit Intel i5 or i7 2.0 GHz processor or higher.
 Your CPU and OS must support a 64-bit quest virtual machine.